 If you can't make or receive calls on your iPhone

-When you contact your network provider, make sure:
+When you contact your carrier, make sure that:

-- Your account has been set up to use your iPhone.
+- Your account is set up to use your iPhone.

 - Your account doesn't have a billing-related block.

-- Your calls don’t have errors on the network provider system.
+- Your calls don't have errors on the carrier system.

 Update your software

 - Turn Airplane Mode on and off.
 Go to Settings and turn on Airplane Mode, wait five seconds, then turn it off.

 - Check Do Not Disturb.
 Go to Settings > Focus > Do Not Disturb and make sure it's off.